IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

 # must be the exact same name as your blogpost
 bibliography: 2025-05-07-distill-example.bib

-# Add a table of contents to your post.
-#   - make sure that TOC names match the actual section names
-#     for hyperlinks within the post to work correctly.
-#   - please use this format rather than manually creating a markdown table of contents.
 toc:
   - name: Why the Functional Perspective
     subsections: